 Will My Attorney Review The Offer To Purchase When Buying A Property Such As A Home Or A Condo?

 As your attorney, I would be happy to review the offer to purchase if it is brought to my attention before it is presented to the seller, but most realtors do not bring the offer to the attorneys before it is presented to the sellers for acceptance.
 If it is brought to my attention, I’ll be happy to make sure that it properly encompasses initial terms and provisions favorable to you before it is signed by you.
-It is important to keep in mind that the offer to purchase is a contract and once it is accepted, the parties are bound to the terms and therefore, should be taken seriously.
+It is important to keep in mind that the offer to purchase is a contract.
+That means once it is accepted, the parties are bound to the terms and therefore, they should be taken seriously.

 What Happens After The Offer Is Accepted And A Contract Is Signed?

 Once the offer is accepted.
 The next phase is for the parties to abide by the terms of the offer.
 Which could either be for the buyers to attend to any inspection contingencies or the parties can go straight to preparation and execution of the Purchase and Sales Agreement.
 Depending on who you are in the transaction, for example, if you are the buyer, the seller’s attorney or seller’s agent will normally put the initial draft of the Purchase and Sale Agreement together which upon execution by the parties, becomes the final agreement, notwithstanding what was stated in the offer.
 It is in your best interest to have the agreement reviewed by an experienced real estate attorney in order to ensure that your interest is protected in the transaction before it is signed.
 Once the purchase and sales agreement are signed, it becomes the final agreement between the parties.

 Who Must Attend The Closing On A Real Estate Purchase?